Pie Warmer Hire: Keeping Hot Food at Temperature for Events

 Heated Cabinets

 These units feature internal elements that heat the air within an enclosed space.
-Most models include a water tray to create humidity, which prevents pastry from drying out or becoming brittle during a long service.
-These are the standard choice for high-volume environments like festivals.
+Most models include a water tray to create humidity, preventing pastry from drying out or becoming brittle during a long service.
+High-volume environments like festivals rely on these enclosed models to handle constant door opening and closing.

 Heat Lamp Displays

-Heat lamps use infrared elements to radiate heat directly onto the product.
-These are typically open-fronted or glass-fronted units.
-They are effective for immediate service but provide less consistent temperature control than enclosed cabinets over extended periods.
+Infrared elements in heat lamps radiate warmth directly onto the product.
+These open-fronted or glass-fronted units suit immediate service but provide less stable temperature control than enclosed cabinets over extended periods.
+Cafes and indoor exhibition stands frequently use them for visual merchandising.

 Capacity and Throughput